Shamlan311/ZipUnlocker/README.md

 ## 🪴 Usage

 1. Download the files included in this repo
-2. Open "ZipUnlocker.bat"
+2. Open `ZipUnlocker.bat`
-3. Use "PasswordList.txt" to find the correct password for the file
+3. Use `PasswordList.txt` to find the correct password for the file

 > ⚡ **Tip:** Start with small wordlists for testing before using large ones.